OUR HERITAGE

 The Beginning

-Lindisfarne College opened its doors to 33 foundation pupils on April 14th, 1953, but it was the generosity of E.J.
-Herrick which made the creation of Lindisfarne a possibility.
-In 1951 he offered the land and buildings of his Hastings farmlet named "Lindisfarne" to the Presbyterian Church for £20,000 - leaving £5,000 to the College as a gift if the extra £15,000 was raised within a month.
-Excited by the prospect of establishing a private Presbyterian Boys' Boarding School in Hastings, the school's 3 founding fathers - Reverend F.H.
+The College started with 33 foundation pupils on April 14th, 1953 and was made possible by the generosity of E.J.
+Herrick who offered the land and buildings of his Hastings farmlet named "Lindisfarne" to the Presbyterian Church for £20,000.
+He gifted £5,000 of this amount to the College if the extra £15,000 was raised within a month.
+Excited by the prospect of establishing a private Presbyterian Boys' boarding school in Hastings, the school's three founding fathers: Reverend F.H.
 Robertson (the College's first Rector), A. Kirkpatrick (the first College Council Chairman), and R.D.
-Brown, arranged the purchase within time, thanks to the generosity of a relatively small group of local supporters.
+Brown, raised the necessary funds within the month, thanks to the generosity of a relatively small group of local supporters.

 Lindisfarne Coat of Arms